bdebbabi/personal-site/content/projects/face-detection.md

     weight: 7
 ---

 The goal of this project is to perform a face detection on images, using classical algorithms.
-The complete code is available [here](https://gitlab.utc.fr/bdebbabi/face-detection/-/tree/master).

 ## Training
 {{<img src="https://gitlab.utc.fr/bdebbabi/face-detection/-/raw/master/images/test_example.png" align="center" caption="Face detection example" float="right">}}